 Rapa FM Pader

-Miss Pader beauty pageant highlights mental health awareness in Pader
+Miss Pader beauty pageant promotes mental health awareness in Pader

 31 August 2025, 13:59

-Miss Pader, dressed in white, promotes culture, youth engagement, and mental health with community leaders.
+Miss Pader in white promotes culture, youth engagement, and mental health with community leaders.

 By Ekel Bonny Daniel